05

 "I had colleagues I worked well with.
 A few seniors who mentored me.
 That was sufficient."

-She reached out, cupping his face gently.
+She reached out, gently cupping his face with her hand.
 "Beta, when you left, you were reserved then too.
 But now... in eleven years an even bigger wall has formed.
 It's like you don't let anyone in anymore."

 "That's called professional maturity, Ma.
 London taught me to compartmentalize.
 To separate emotions from medicine.
 It makes me a better doctor."